 Etna Rosso

-The Etna Rosso is 85% Nerello Mascalese and 15% Nerello Capuccio.
-The terraced vines are 60 years old and trained in Spalliere.
+The Etna Rosso is 85% Nerello Mascalese and 15% Nerello Cappuccio.
+The terraced vines are 60 years old and trained in Spalliera.
 The grapes are hand harvested and sorted stringently in both the vineyard and again at the cantina.
-After pressing the grapes, the punch downs and macerated for a total of 30 days.
-The wine ferments in stainless and then is passed through used oak barrels and then put back into stainless for further ageing.
+After pressing the grapes, they are punched down and macerated for a total of 30 days.
+The wine ferments in stainless and then is passed through used oak barrels before going back into stainless for further ageing.